American cuisine: Ethnicity-specific and immigrant influence

-The influence of ethnicity-specific cuisines like Italian cuisine and Mexican cuisine was present in the United States by World War I. There are recipes for Chilean meat pies, chicken chop suey, chow mein, Mexican pork pastries and Italian meatballs going back to at least the 1930s, but many of the recipes were Anglicized and they appeared relatively infrequently compared to Northern European recipes.
+The influence of ethnicity-specific cuisines such as Italian cuisine and Mexican cuisine was evident in the United States by World War I. There are recipes for Chilean meat pies, chicken chop suey, chow mein, Mexican pork pastries and Italian meatballs going back to at least the 1930s, but many of the recipes were Anglicized and they appeared relatively infrequently compared to Northern European recipes.

-19th-century cookbooks bear evidence of diverse influences with some including recipes like Indian pickle, Italian pork and various curries.
-19th-century literature shows knowledge of Jewish, Russian, Italian, Chinese and Greek-American cuisines, and foreign cookbooks continued to grow more detailed through World War I including recipes like Peruvian chicken, Mexican enchiladas, Chilean corn pudding and Hindustan chicken curry.
+Nineteenth-century cookbooks bear evidence of diverse influences, with some including recipes like Indian pickle, Italian pork, and various curries.
+Nineteenth-century literature shows knowledge of Jewish, Russian, Italian, Chinese and Greek-American cuisines, and foreign cookbooks continued to grow more detailed through World War I including recipes like Peruvian chicken, Mexican enchiladas, Chilean corn pudding and Hindustan chicken curry.

-Louise Rice, author of Dainty Dishes from Foreign Lands describes the recipes in her book as "not wholly vegetarian" though noting at the time of publication in 1911 that most of the recipes would likely be new to average American cooks and likely contain higher proportions of vegetables to meat.
-She includes Italian pasta recipes like macaroni in milk, soups and polentas and German recipes like liver dumplings called Leberknödel and a variation of Sauerbraten.
+Louise Rice, author of Dainty Dishes from Foreign Lands, describes the recipes in her book as "not wholly vegetarian", though, at the time of publication in 1911, notes that most of the recipes would likely be new to average American cooks and would likely contain higher proportions of vegetables to meat.
+She includes Italian pasta recipes like macaroni in milk, soups, and polentas and German recipes like liver dumplings called Leberknödel and a variation of Sauerbraten.